DavidHe1127/Mr.He_HandBook/Cloud,Tooling/lambda_apig.md

   - Lambda makes a snapshot copy of `$LATEST` version lambda code + config.
   - Suffix ARN with version number. i.e `arn:aws:lambda:aws-region:acct-id:function:helloworld:1`
-  - Version numbers are never used.
+  - Version numbers are never re-used.
 If you want to reuse a qualifier, use aliases with your versions.
 Aliases can be deleted and re-created with the same name.
   - Lambda only publishes a new version if the code hasn't yet been published or if the code has changed when compared against the $LATEST version.
 If there is no change, the $LATEST published version is returned.
   - AWS Lambda maintains your latest function code in the $LATEST version.
 When you update your function code, AWS Lambda replaces the code in the $LATEST version of the Lambda function
   - [See delete versions section for how to delete lambda versions](https://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html)